SIOS-Svalbard/Nansen_Legacy_logging_system/README.md

-# Learnings from Nansen Legacy logging system
+# Nansen Legacy logging system

-Learnings from Nansen Legacy logging system, designed based on experiences gained during the Nansen Legacy project (Arven etter Nansen - AeN).
+The Nansen Legacy logging system, designed based on experiences gained during the Nansen Legacy project (Arven etter Nansen - AeN).
 Metadata logging system to be deployed on vessels, to log multidisciplinary marine data.

 The software is a locally-hosted Flask Python web server that should be deployed on a virtual machine.
 Users access a GUI via an IP address (or DNS?) when plugged into the network.
 Metadata related to onboard activities and samples are logged in a PostgreSQL database table.